 Like with humans, we separate the dog gestation period into three trimesters, each lasting about 21 days.

-While there are some outwards signs of pregnancy in dogs, it is difficult to determine whether a dog is pregnant without veterinary diagnostics, especially in the early stages, as there are several medical conditions that result in symptoms that are similar those that appear during pregnancy.
+While there are some outwards signs of pregnancy in dogs, it’s hard to find out whether a dog is pregnant without veterinary tests, especially in the early stages, as there are many medical issues that result in symptoms that are similar to those that appear during pregnancy.